CRUSTDE-ContainerizedRustDevEnv/windows_reinstall/README.md

 ## Rust on Windows

 I don't want to install rust on my windows machine.
-Maybe use a cross compile inside the Linux container?
+I will cross compile for Windows inside the Linux container.

 ## websites